panta82/yaal/README.md

 ### Features

  - Simple installation and usage (single function)
- - Callback mechanism, similar to async.js
+ - Callback / closure syntax, following node.js standards (no huge refactoring required)
  - Three execution modes:
   - Array of tasks, receive array of results
   - Hash of tasks, receive hash of results
   - Single task, executed on array of arguments, receive array of results
- - Powerful result and error handling
+ - All raised errors returned, but they are still easy to handle thanks to custom return types
  - Execute in series, in parallel or with custom number of parallel tasks at once
- - Provides metadata about timings of each task (useful in profiling)
+ - Can provide metadata on timings of each task (useful for profiling)
+ - Can stop on the first error (acting like most other async libs)
+ - Can stop on the first result
  - Full test suite and [documentation](#documentation)
  - No dependencies